Lacrymology/states/graylog2/doc/firewall.rst

 graylog2.web
 ------------

-The web interface is reachable through Nginx on port 80.
+The web interface is reachable through Nginx on port 80 and 443 if ssl is on.
-LINK TO FIREWALL DOC NGINX.
+Link to ``nginx/doc/firewall.rst``.